Regular Savings Accounts

 The top open-to-all accounts

 If you don't have the current accounts necessary to unlock the big-paying accounts above, check out the top open-to-all accounts that aren't linked to other products.
 These accounts are increasingly rare, and tend to be offered by small, local building societies as branch-based accounts.
-Check if there's a decent account near you if neither of these accounts suit.
+Check if there's a decent account near you.

 Local building societies

 Local building societies often offer good rates too on branch-only accounts, so keep your eyes peeled if you're visiting or walking past.
 We've listed a few of the top accounts below, but they're only available if you live near a branch.

 South and east England